Supplier identity

 Questions to ask the supplier

-5. Company name that owns the bank account.
+5. Company name that owns the receiving bank account:

 FAQ